openebs-archive/openebs-docs/docs/uglocalpv.md

 <br>

-<h3><a class="anchor" aria-hidden="true" id="General-verification-for-disk-mount-status-for-Local-PV-based-on-device"></a>General Verification of disk mount status for Local PV based on device</h3>
+<h3><a class="anchor" aria-hidden="true" id="General-verification-for-disk-mount-status-for-Local-PV-based-on-device"></a>General Verification of Disk Mount Status for Local PV Based on Device</h3>

 The application can be provisioned using OpenEBS Local PV based on device.
-The general check need to be done about the status of disk is the following.
+The prerequiites for provision Local Pv based of Device are as follows.

-* The disks should be already attached and mounted to the nodes.
+* The disks should be formatted and mounted on the node.

-* Verify that mount path are configured for disk using the following command.
-Blockdevice(BD) name can be get using `kubectl get blockdevice -n <openebs_installed_namespace>`
+* Verify that mount path are configured for disk using following command.
+Blockdevice(BD) name can be obtained the command using `kubectl get blockdevice -n <openebs_installed_namespace>`.

   ```
   kubectl get bd -o yaml -n openebs <blockdevice-name>
   ```

-  If the disk is mounted with a file system, then the output will be similar to the following.
+  If the disk is mounted, then the output will contain the following content under `filesystem` spec.

   <div class="co">filesystem:
       fsType: ext4